Helping moms & babies at DR0505

 ReportA message from a partnership facilitator

-May the peace of God fill your life and that of your family.
-I want to thank you for your great support of the Survival program.
-Your help has been a great blessing for so many mothers and children who have been reached through our development program.
-Many mothers’ lives have been impacted in the spiritual, socio-emotional, physical, and cognitive areas.
+May God’s peace fill your life and family.
+I want to thank you for your tremendous support of the Survival program.
+Your help has been a great blessing to so many mothers and children who have been reached through our development program.